wp-plugins/shortcode-factory/readme.txt

 4. Works as expected, see it in action on front website

 == Changelog ==

+= 1.1.1 =
+* add_query_arg() vulnerability fix for potential XSS attack vectors
+* Compatibility testing up to Word Press 4.2

+= 1.1 =
+* Added user guide link in the short code UI, for an easy access to quick reference.

 = 1.0 =
 * First release, with basic Posts/Pages short codes